#02 - Apples

 #27 - Metal

-"The weight of the crown makes my head ache, my love, and I cannot wear it; you make me fear that you do not entirely understand who I am."
+"The weight of the crown makes my head ache, my love, and I cannot wear it; you make me fear that you do not entirely understand what I am."

 #28 - New

-She tried to talk to the man Pittencream more than her father did, indeed she badgered him with questions about the King, but he could tell her only what she had already heard, so she gave up, and even after the three lords woke, it was the same thing with them.
+She tried to talk to the man Pittencream more than her father did, indeed she badgered him with questions about the King, but he could tell her only what she had already heard, so she gave up, and even after the three lords woke, they could tell her even less.

 #29 - Old